 Bariatric surgery – a safe and effective option for weight loss

 Bariatric surgery has been around for well over 60 years.
-During that time, it has progressed from an experimental, unconventional procedure to a safe, standard of care treatment for morbid obesity.
-Our comprehensive bariatric and weight loss surgical program includes an individualized treatment plan, pre-surgery preparation, post-surgery education, and long term follow-up care.
+During that time, it has progressed from an experimental, unconventional procedure to a safe, standard-of-care treatment for morbid obesity.
+Our comprehensive bariatric and weight loss surgery program includes an individualized treatment plan, pre-surgery preparation, post-surgery education and long-term follow-up care.
 Our surgeons perform surgery at LewisGale Medical Center, which is accredited as a Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®), a nationally accredited program meeting the highest standards for patient safety and quality.

 Our experienced team